puppetlabs/tasks-hands-on-lab/9-writing-advanced-plans/README.md

     end
     ```

-5. Save the function as `modules/exercise9/lib/puppet/functions/unique.rb`.

-6. Write a plan that collects the last column of each line output by `df` (except the header), and prints a list of unique mount points.
+5. Write a plan that collects the last column of each line output by `df` (except the header), and prints a list of unique mount points.
 Save the plan as `modules/exercise9/plans/unique_volumes.pp`.

     ```puppet
     plan exercise9::unique_volumes (TargetSpec $nodes) {